nkosarek/bramagrams/README.md

 #### Basics

-Each player will take turns "flipping" tiles over to add them to the pool at the top.
+Each player will take turns "flipping" tiles over to add them to the pool at the top by hitting the space bar.

 Once a word with at least 3 letters can be constructed using the tiles in the pool, players can type that word and hit the Enter key to claim it.